-- If only one drive is attached to a connector, it must be set as a master device. - On each connector, there can be only one drive set as the master device and one drive set as the slave device. - A maximum of four IDE drives can be installed in your tower, two on Local Bus connector 1, and two on Local Bus connector 2. - If a hard disk shares the same connector with a drive that requires a software device driver (such as a CD-ROM drive), the hard disk must be set as the master device.
+- If only one drive is attached to a connector, it must be set as a master device.
+Keep in mind that the CD-ROM drive in the media console is connected to Local Bus connector 2. - On each connector, there can be only one drive set as the master device and one drive set as the slave device. - A maximum of four IDE drives can be installed in your tower and media console, two on Local Bus connector 1, and two on Local Bus connector 2.
+Again, keep in mind that the CD-ROM drive in the media console is connected to Local Bus connector 2. - If a hard disk or a Zip drive shares the same connector with a drive that requires a software device driver (such as a CD-ROM drive), the hard disk or Zip drive must be set as the master device.